JosefGisis/programming-practices-for-productivity/MARKDOWN1.md

 # Markdown Guide

-This file is my guide to markdown syntax (it follows the Learn new skills rule ).
+This file is my guide to markdown syntax (it follows the 'Learn new skills' rule for programming productivity rules </README.md> ).
 It is based on Darsaveli's Readme Markdown Syntax repo.
 Check out <https://github.com/darsaveli/Readme-Markdown-Syntax?tab=readme-ov-file#fenced-code-blocks>

+-   Josef Gisis 10/01/2024

 ---